Hasnatrasool163/QuizMaster/README.md

 # Quiz_Application_In_Java_Swing
+# Light weight only 6MB Jar file.
-A single application with more than 20 subjects mcqs type quiz.
+# A single application with more than 100 subjects mcqs type quiz.
+# True-False
+# Coding Questions
+# Short Questions
+# Diagrams
+# Visuals